Recruiting and appointing RTLB

 - holds a current practising certificate

-- is able to meet the experienced teacher standards including the competencies in Tātaiako
+- is able to meet the Standards for the Teaching Profession and the competencies in Tātaiako

 - has attained the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour from Massey or Canterbury University